Snafuperman

-Snafuperman is a 1944 animated short comedy produced by Warner Bros. and directed by Friz Freleng.
+Snafuperman is a 1944 animated short superhero comedy produced by Warner Bros. and directed by Friz Freleng.
 It is one of a series of black and white "Private Snafu" cartoons created for the Army-Navy Screen Magazine and shown only to American soldiers.
 The "Private Snafu" cartoons were not released commercially, until December 2010.
 The cartoon's title is a play on "Superman" and parodies the popular Superman cartoons of the 1940s.

 Synopsis

 Snafu annoys his fellow soldiers by listening to loud swing music and banging pots and pans in rhythm.
 The other soldiers at the barracks are busy studying maps, field manuals, and air recognition charts.
 Snafu dismisses their interest in studying, and claims he is not going to clunk the enemy over the head with books.
 In response, Technical Fairy, First Class—a miniature, shirtless, gravel-voiced G.I. with wings, who appears in nine of the shorts—grants Private Snafu the powers of Superman in order to fight the Nazis.
 But Snafu is still Snafu.

 His first task is to transport a bomb to Berlin and bomb it.
 He refuses to read a map and ends up in Washington, D.C.
 He drops the bomb over the United States Capitol.
-The Fairy stops the bomb and informs Snafu that the Americans are on their side, and Snafu melts into a puddle in the air in embarrassment over his near blunder.
+The Fairy stops the bomb and informs Snafu that the Americans are on their side.
+Snafu melts into a puddle in the air in embarrassment over his near blunder.
 His next task involves stopping a "lumbering Japanese tank".
 He has actually misidentified an American tank and angers its commander, an American general.
 He nervously salutes the officer.

 He next spots "a mess of Messerschmitts" about to bomb an American port.
 He successfully intercepts their aerial bombs and piles them up on a pier.
 As he proudly sits upon the pile, while claiming that they're harmless as a burned out match, he fails to recognize the delay-action bombs among them.
 They explode beneath him.
 As a result of his own ignorance, Snafu ends up hospitalized.
 The Fairy visits him, asking if there is anything he could do.
 Snafu angrily demands a field manual, ending the short.